momentum-assignments/js-calculator-part-2/README.md

 Now that we have captured elements on the page and are able to console log their contents, the next step is to create the effects of a caculator display by adding and changing elements on the DOM.
-- First make the values on the buttons appear in the display
+- First make the values on the buttons appear in the display when the corresponding number is clicked.#️⃣
-- Next make clicking the `=` sign result in the answer being shown in the display.
+- Next make clicking the `=` sign result in the answer being shown in the display.🟰

 **Hint**: One way of evaluating mathematical expressions is [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
 Another way is by using the [math.js](http://mathjs.org/) library.